-The trees planted by our ancestor Abraham were planted in pride, an act demonstrating his taking root in a new homeland.
+The trees planted by our ancestor Abraham were an act of pride - to demonstrate his taking root in a new homeland.
+Over thousands of years, many other nations have planted trees in the Land of Israel.
 We celebrate the trees among which our forefathers and foremothers lived and wandered as a free people in their own land.